When you’re looking for resources about specific paths, there are a great many out there, and some are higher quality than others.

 Getting familiar with (at least some basics) about other paths can also be a great tool in your learning – it will help you make sense of a lot of resources.
 I suggest picking at least one site with bloggers or articles from different perspectives, and checking every week or two and picking one or two new topics or paths to learn a bit about.

 Sites that make this easy include The Wild Hunt (a news roundup that links to many current stories and issues in the larger Pagan community), the Patheos Pagan Channel (which includes bloggers from many paths) and the PaganSquare blogging space hosted by Witches and Pagans magazine.
 Note that the quality in this sources is going to vary depending on who’s providing it, but as a way to get familiar with the breadth and variation in the larger Pagan communities, they’re great.

 There are several Pagan magazines that might be of interest – again, these will give you a range of articles from multiple paths, often around a particular theme.
 Many Pagan stores carry at least a couple, or you can order them directly.
-They include the magazines Witches and Pagans, Sagewoman, and Crone (all three are put out by BBIMedia) and Circle, put out by Circle Sanctuary.
+BBIMedia puts out several with different areas of focus.

 There are a number of books out there that give context about the foundation of various Pagan religions.
 One of the classics is Margot Adler’s Drawing Down the Moon.
 Originally published in 1979, with updated editions (the updates mostly notably affect the group resources information in the back, but there are other changes.)